 5. See the Forest for the Trees

-Do not make the WBS too detailed, as it will become too cumbersome to update.
+Don’t make the WBS too detailed, as it will become too cumbersome to update.
 As mentioned above, it’s best to stick to increments of work that are four hours or more.

-Frequently Asked Questions About Work Breakdown Structure
+Frequently Asked Questions about Work Breakdown Structures

 Should I Use a Work Breakdown Structure or a Gantt Chart?